Nitrokey/nethsm/docs/clustering.md

 #### One node goes down and quorum is still reached

-In a 3-node cluster, if one node fails (crashes are becomes unreachable due to network conditions), the two other nodes will continue to work and serve requests.
+In a 3-node cluster, if one node fails (crashes or becomes unreachable due to network conditions), the two other nodes will continue to work and serve requests.